sciZer0/newdiscoveries/c/README.md

 * New Definition of Force

-* Target Acceleration as a feature of each Force (a new concept)
+* Target Acceleration as the feature of each Force -- a new concept

 * New Formula for Force